anthonyhu/anthonyhu.github.io/about.md

 ### Education

-I am a PhD Student in Computer Vision at Cambridge under the supervision of Prof. Roberto Cipolla.
-I graduated from Oxford University with an MSc in Applied Statistics, and prior to that I went to Telecom Paris, a French Engineering Grande Ecole.
+I am a PhD student in Computer Vision at Cambridge University, under the supervision of Prof. Roberto Cipolla.
+I graduated from
+Oxford University with an MSc in Applied Statistics, and prior to that I went to Telecom Paris, a French Engineering Grande Ecole.

 ### Work experience